Your body is the instrument your soul has chosen for this human adventure.

 You can practice self forgiveness without shamanic journeying: look in the mirror and lock eyes with your reflection.
 Breathe deeply and look deep into your eyes with kindness and tenderness.
 Consider that these are the eyes of the beautiful, fierce, exuberant, strong, funny, little child that lives in you.
 Offer the same compassionate and generous forgiveness that you would naturally extend to any innocent child.
 With each deep breath, soften your heart and allow yourself to accept all that you are, smile at yourself, and with your final breath whisper, “I love you.”

-Anne Berube is a writer, speaker, producer and modern day shaman.
+Author: Anne Berube is a writer, speaker, producer and modern day shaman.
 Visit anneberube.com to download free meditations, podcasts and videos.
+She occasionally contributes to Optimyz magazine.